radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/create-user.md

 ![image description](images/create-button.png)

-This takes you to the *Create User* form that contains all the required input fields to create a new user.
+The *Create User* form contains all of the required input fields to create a new user.
 Within the form you will provide the user's details and assign their role and environments.
+All fields must be completed in both sections to create a new user.

 ![image description](images/create-user.png)